- For Teachers

 Primary sources—documents and objects from the time period being studied—are at the heart of historical inquiry.

 The Library of Congress offers a vast range of digitized primary sources that can provide a deeply powerful encounter with the past for students at all grade levels.
+To view a 3.5 minute video regarding the kinds of resources available from the Library of Congress please click here.

 Funded by a grant from the Library of Congress, the Teaching with Primary Sources (TPS) program at the Collaborative for Educational Services offers free workshops and support to K-12 teachers throughout the Commonwealth of Massachusetts.
 Educators in these workshops learn to work with and practice strategies for using Library of Congress online resources to engage students, teach inquiry through the use of primary sources, and help students achieve Common Core State Standards in Reading, Writing, Speaking, and Listening.